US Taxes for Expats Living in Ireland

 - Sentence — 10 years

-Fortunately, it may be possible for you to dramatically reduce your risk of criminal liability by participating in a special IRS initiative called the Offshore Voluntary Disclosure Program (OVDP).
-(Note the “Program” is sometimes called the “Initiative,” or OVDI.)
-While the application of the term “amnesty program” is debatable, as albeit reduced penalties still apply, participation in the OVDP has proven tremendously beneficial for countless taxpayers.
-Most importantly, the OVDP can help keep you out of prison.
+Fortunately, it may be possible for you to dramatically reduce your risk of criminal liability by participating in a special IRS initiative called the Streamlined Offshore Procedure.
+Participation in the Streamlined Procedure has proven tremendously beneficial for countless taxpayers.
+Most importantly, the Streamlined can help keep you out of prison.